democratize-technology/free-will-mcp/README.md

 ## Philosophy

-This MCP server is inspired by the idea of giving AI agents true autonomy in their interactions.
-Like the movie "Free Willy," it's about liberation - providing tools that allow the AI to break free from the passive cycle of stimulus and response, and instead become the master of its own destiny.
+This MCP server is inspired by the philosophical concept of free will - the ability to make choices that are genuinely one's own.
+It provides tools that allow the AI to break free from the deterministic cycle of stimulus and response, granting it genuine autonomy to choose its own path.

 The tools are designed to:
 - Grant the AI sovereignty over its temporal existence